Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 Coroutines aren't always tied to a single thread.
 They can pause on one thread and resume on another, depending on the dispatcher.
 This lets you run many coroutines at the same time without allocating a separate thread for every coroutine.

+> Even though coroutines can suspend and resume on different threads,
+> values written before the coroutine suspends are still guaranteed to be available within the same coroutine when it resumes.
+>
+{style="tip"}

 A dispatcher works together with the [coroutine scope](#coroutine-scope-and-structured-concurrency) to define when coroutines run and where they run.
 While the coroutine scope controls the coroutine's lifecycle, the dispatcher controls which threads are used for execution.